canonical/cloud-init/specs/distros.rst

    set a new size and it can vary throughout the life of the device.

- - For attributes which are modifiable by us and which aren't changing throughout the life of the object, we could use two approaches, a property-based approach or a method based approach.
+ - For attributes which are modifiable by us and which aren't changing throughout the life of the object, we could use a property-based approach.

-   The first one is more Pythonic, but can hide from the user of that object the fact that the property does more than it says, the second one is more in-your-face, but feels too much like Java's setters and getters and so on:

        >>> device.mtu
        1500